volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 title: Regular expressions in JavaScript
 tag:
   - JavaScript
+metaDescription: "Regular expression is a sequence of characters that define a search pattern that is used to find occurrences in text and/or replace them. "
 teaser: Regular expression is a sequence of characters that define a search pattern that is used to find occurrences in text and/or replace them.
 There are 2 ways of defining regex in JavaScript...